Chart Color Schemes

 Albury - East's population is slightly younger than the national pattern

 The median age in Albury-East is 36 years, which is significantly lower than Rest of NSW's average of 43 years and somewhat younger than Australia's median age of 38 years.
-The 25-34 age group has a strong representation at 15.3%, compared to the Rest of NSW figure.
-Conversely, the 65-74 cohort is less prevalent in Albury-East at 8.7%.
-According to post-2021 Census data, the 25 to 34 age group has increased from 14.0% to 15.3% of the population, while the 55 to 64 cohort has decreased from 10.7% to 9.8%.
-Population forecasts for 2041 indicate substantial demographic changes in Albury-East, with the 35 to 44 age group projected to grow by 68%, reaching 5,129 people from an initial figure of 3,053.
+The 25-34 age group makes up 15.3% of the population in Albury-East, compared to a higher prevalence in Rest of NSW.
+Conversely, the 65-74 age cohort is less prevalent at 8.7%.
+According to data from the post-2021 Census, the percentage of the population aged 25 to 34 has increased from 14.0% to 15.3%, while the percentage of those aged 55 to 64 has decreased from 10.7% to 9.8%.
+Population forecasts for the year 2041 indicate significant demographic changes in Albury-East, with the 35-44 age group projected to grow by 68%, reaching a total of 5,129 people from the current figure of 3,053.